-- Add the ground paste and fry on a medium to low flame for about 2 to 3 minutes.
+Add the ground paste and fry on a medium to low flame for about 2 to 3 minutes.
 Optional - If using mix veggies you can add them now saute for another 2 mins.

 - Pressure cooker: Cook the rice till the water almost evaporates.
 When there is very little water left in the cooker, close the lid.
 Cook it for about 5 minutes on a low flame and switch off.
 Do not allow to whistle.
 If making with normal rice, let it whistle once.

-- Open pan method: cook the rice till very little water is left in the pot.
+- Open pan method: Cook the pudina rice till very little water is left in the pot.
 Cover and cook on low flame till the rice is cooked.

 - Serve pudina rice with a simple onion raita or a potato kurma.

-finely chop onions, pudina, green chilies, coriander leaves,ginger garlic. finely mince everything well on the chopping board, with the help of the bottom of a steel glass crush,mash for a while, you will get a good paste.
+finely chop onions, pudina, green chilies, coriander leaves,ginger garlic.
+Finely mince everything well on the chopping board.
+With the help of the bottom of a steel glass crush,mash until smooth.
 Make sure the mixture is roasted for a while before you add water, the raw smell should disappear.